FAQ

 Q: How much do the MBArk programs cost?

-A: Participation for those who are accepted in the Core Programs in 2024 is once again $169, and typically includes two dinners and two breakfasts, as well as access to all of the events.
+A: There is a nominal fee, and for 2025 it has not yet been determined.
+Participation for those who are accepted in the Core Program in 2024 was $169, and included two dinners and two breakfasts, as well as access to all of the events.
 The cost of the show pass (up to $1200) has been waived by New Hope, the organizers of the show.
 You are also responsible for transportation costs to get to and from Anaheim (Expo West).
 Note that in several cases, the business schools or b-school clubs have provided funding for transportation and lodging.
 Check with your school about the availability of such funding.

-The rates for the 2024 MBArk2Boulder Sustainability & Food Leadership Conference ranges from $279 to $329 depending on when you apply.
-This includes most meals, access to all sessions, a free gift, and a field trip to food production and retailing facilities.
+The rates for the 2024 MBArk2Boulder Sustainability & Food Leadership Conference ranged from $279 to $329 depending on when you apply.
+This included most meals, access to all sessions, a free gift, and a field trip to food production and retailing facilities.

 Q: What about lodging?